Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

-The standard evaluation approach applies paired $t$-tests to compare measurements from only two different time points per experiment.
-The test assesses whether the mean difference between the paired input and output measurements differs significantly from zero.
-The test statistic is given by
+The standard evaluation approach applied paired $t$-tests to compare measurements from only two different time points per experiment.
+The test assessed whether the mean difference between the paired input and output measurements differed significantly from zero.
+The test statistic was given by

-where $y_j(0)$ and $y_j(t_{\text{out}})$ denote the input measurement from day~$0$ and output measurement from day~$t_{\text{out}}$ of mouse~$j$, respectively, and $\sigma_D$ denotes the empirical standard deviation of the differences between all $m$ mice considered.
-The corresponding hypotheses are $H_0:\tau=0$ vs.\ $H_1:\tau\neq0$ for significance level~$\alpha$.
-We conduct these $t$-tests without multiple testing correction, as the focus of our analysis is to individually compare the method of $t$-tests with model-based evaluations.
+where $y_j(0)$ and $y_j(t_{\text{out}})$ denoted the input measurement from day~$0$ and output measurement from day~$t_{\text{out}}$ of mouse~$j$, respectively, and $\sigma_D$ denoted the empirical standard deviation of the differences between all $m$ mice considered.
+The corresponding hypotheses were $H_0:\tau=0$ vs.\ $H_1:\tau\neq0$ for significance level~$\alpha$.
+We conducted these $t$-tests without multiple testing correction, as the focus of our analysis was to individually compare the method of $t$-tests with model-based evaluations.

-Although we are mainly interested in assessing whether a gene modification causes a cell population growth-inhibiting effect, i.\,e.\ $H_1:\theta_1^{(e)}>0$, $H_1:\theta_2^{(l)}-\theta_1^{(l)}>0$, or $H_1:\tau>0$, we relate our evaluations to two-tailed significance tests; this is consistent with the standard procedure to analyse the experiments with two-tailed paired $t$-tests \citep[e.\,g.][]{Ghalandary2023}.
-We however retain to refer to the aim to recognise possible population growth-inhibiting effects.
+Although we were mainly interested in assessing whether a gene modification caused a cell population growth-inhibiting effect, i.\,e.\ $H_1:\theta_1^{(e)}>0$, $H_1:\delta>0$, or $H_1:\tau>0$, we related our evaluations to two-tailed significance tests; this was consistent with the standard procedure to analyse the experiments with two-tailed paired $t$-tests~\cite{Ghalandary2023}.
+We however retained to refer to the aim to recognise possible population growth-inhibiting effects.